-There is a 6° per page printing charge in the labs.
+There is a $6^{\circ}$ per page printing charge in the labs.
 The charge is billed on the AU bill of the User Name sending the print job.
 Paper is provided for the networked laser printers.
-You can check the balance of your lab printing charges in AU Access (see page 5) from the Student Financial Services (E-Bill) channel on the tiger tab or by going directly to the print charge page at www.auburn.edu/oit/labprint.
+You can check the balance of your lab printing charges in AU Access (see page 7) from the Student Financial Services (E-Bill) channel on the tiger i tab or by going directly to the print charge page at www.auburn.edu/oit/labprint.
+Color printing is available in RBD Library 3101A with the possibility of additional areas in the future.
+Color printing charges per page are posted where this service is available.